awslabs/amazon-omics-tools/README.md

 * __gpusRequested__ : The number of GPUs requested by the workflow task
 * __memoryRequestedGiB__ : Gibibytes of memory requested by the workflow task
 * __omicsInstanceTypeReserved__ : Requested HealthOmics instance type for each task
 * __omicsInstanceTypeMinimum__ : Minimum HealthOmics instance type that could run each task.
+* __recommendedCpus__: The number of CPUs recommended for this task (corresponding to the number of CPUs in the omicsInstanceTypeMinimum)
+* __recommendedMemoryGiB__: The amount of GiB of memory recommended for this task (corresponding to the number of CPUs in the omicsInstanceTypeMinimum)
 * __estimatedUSD__ : Estimated HealthOmics charges (USD) for the workflow based on _sizeReserved_ and _runningSeconds_
 * __minimumUSD__ : Estimated HealthOmics charges (USD) for the workflow based on the recommended _omicsInstanceTypeMinimum_ and _runningSeconds_
 * __cpuUtilizationRatio__ : CPU utilization (_cpusMaximum_ / _cpusReserved_) for workflow task(s)